huanguolin/RnModalIosIssue/README.md

 - This issue only occurs on iOS devices
 - The issue appears to be related to how iOS handles the native modal dismissal when rapidly opening and closing multiple modals
+- **The severity of this bug cannot be overstated - it renders the application completely unusable, requiring a force-kill**